Use of Fibromyalgia Flotation Therapy | Fibrowomen.co

 Last month, for a 90-minute flotation therapy session, I finally got back a Christmas gift certificate.
 Flotation therapy (technically known as flotation REST–environmental stimulation reduction therapy) was developed by a neuroscientist in the 1950s and involves the flotation of an enclosed water-filled tank.
 The water is body temperature heated and contains so much Epsom (active component: magnesium sulfate) that it floats without any effort.

 Upon researching the benefits of flotation therapy for fibromyalgia and chronic pain I added my gift certificate to my Christmas wish list.
-In a study conducted in 2012, 81 patients with fibromyalgia reported flotation therapy that “produced substantial temporary reductions in pain, muscle tension, anxiety and tranquility, and significant increases in relaxation, well-being, vitality and easiness of motion,” the report stated.
+In a study conducted in 2012, 81 patients with fibromyalgia reported flotation therapy that “produced substantial temporary reductions in pain, muscle tension, anxiety and tranquility, and significant increases in relaxation, well-being, vitality, and easiness of motion,” the report stated.
 A large research study called the Fibromyalgia flotation project is underway.
 “The quality of sleep has also improved significantly.”

-I was shown a short video with instructions for before and during my float when I arrived at East Coast Float Spa in West Chester, Pennsylvania and took a short tour of the facility.
+I was shown a short video with instructions for before and during my float when I arrived at East Coast Float Spa in West Chester, Pennsylvania, and took a short tour of the facility.
 I chose East Coast as float rooms rather than float tanks when I was looking into floating installations in my area.
-(Smaller float tanks and they are not ideal for claustrophobic people.)
+(Smaller float tanks and are not ideal for claustrophobic people.)

 One of East Coast Float Spa’s three floating quarters.

 Each of the three floating rooms on the Eastern Coast has a small dishwasher area and a shower before and after the float.
-I shrunk into a diminished lit float pool and started my session after showering.
+I shrunk into a diminished-lit float pool and started my session after showering.
 The pool has an area of about 12 inches saturated with 1000-pound Epsom salts and has a king-size bed.

 I must confess that my anxiety kicked in a few moments during my float session.
 The region of the swimming pool is dark but a little black light that reflects the water.
 No sound or music.
 There is no tone.
 My breathing was all I could hear, as my ears sank underneath the mud.
 If you’re susceptible to the game, like I am, to be in silence for 90 minutes only with your own thoughts, it can be very upsetting, but the feelings of anxiety flowed down and flowed down and eventually faded away.
 I thought at some point, “This must be how it feels when you’re in the womb of your mother, all you can hear is beating her heart.”